In this section, you will explore the following questions:

 The first cloned animal was Dolly, a sheep who was born in 1996.
 The success rate of reproductive cloning at the time was very low.
 Dolly lived for seven years and died of respiratory complications (Figure 17.7).
 There is speculation that because the cell DNA belongs to an older individual, the age of the DNA may affect the life expectancy of a cloned individual.
 Since Dolly, several animals such as horses, bulls, and goats have been successfully cloned, although these individuals often exhibit facial, limb, and cardiac abnormalities.
 There have been attempts at producing cloned human embryos as sources of embryonic stem cells, sometimes referred to as cloning for therapeutic purposes.
 Therapeutic cloning produces stem cells to attempt to remedy detrimental diseases or defects (unlike reproductive cloning, which aims to reproduce an organism).
 Still, therapeutic cloning efforts have met with resistance because of bioethical considerations.

-- Dolly was a Finn-Dorset sheep; the nucleus in the process was taken from a Finn-Dorset mother.
+Dolly was a Finn-Dorset sheep because the nucleus in the process was taken from a Finn-Dorset mother.

-- Dolly the sheep was a Scottish blackface due to epigenetic inheritance.
+Dolly was a Scottish Blackface sheep due to epigenetic inheritance.

 Genetic engineering is the alteration of an organism’s genotype using recombinant DNA technology to modify an organism’s DNA to achieve desirable traits.
 The addition of foreign DNA in the form of recombinant DNA vectors generated by molecular cloning is the most common method of genetic engineering.
 The organism that receives the recombinant DNA is called a genetically modified organism (GMO).
 If the foreign DNA that is introduced comes from a different species, the host organism is called transgenic.
 Bacteria, plants, and animals have been genetically modified since the early 1970s for academic, medical, agricultural, and industrial purposes.
 In the US, GMOs such as herbicide-resistant soybeans and borer-resistant corn are part of many common processed foods.